Italy Road Trip: The Ultimate Bucket List Experience

 You could easily spend a week or more in this wonderful national park, especially if you enjoy hiking, water sports, and outdoor activities.
 Cinque Terre is a group of five historic seaside villages on the rugged Italian Riviera coastline and a real bucket list destination.

-Pretty and brightly colored houses cling to dramatic terraced streets, harbors are filled with traditional fishing boats bobbing on clear azure waters and trattorias serve up everything with homemade pesto (basil, olive oil, parmesan cheese, and pine nuts), the traditional sauce of the region.
+Pretty and brightly coloured houses cling to dramatic terraced streets, harbours are filled with traditional fishing boats bobbing on clear azure waters, and trattorias serve up everything with homemade pesto (basil, olive oil, parmesan cheese, and pine nuts), the traditional sauce of the region.

-The Sentiero Azzurro cliffside hiking trail links the five little towns of Monterosso, Vernazza, Corniglia, Riomaggiore, and Manarola.
-The trail offers incredible sea views and easy walking.
+The Sentiero Azzurro cliffside hiking trail links the five little towns of Monterosso, Vernazza, Corniglia, Riomaggiore, and Manarola and has incredible sea views.
+The 12km trail will take around 6 hours and is moderately difficult with many steps which have been smoothed by thousands of shoes and can be slippery.

-Like driving the Amalfi Coast, going to Cinque Terre in a car can be challenging and you should read this Cinque Terre guide before you decide how to visit.
+Going to Cinque Terre in a car can be challenging, and you should read this helpful Cinque Terre guide before you decide how to visit.

 Looking for the best SIM card deals in Europe for your trip?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to Italy.